ajdillhoff/personal-site/content/notes/dynamic_programming.md

 r\_n = \max\_{1 \leq i \leq n}(p\_i + r\_{n-i}).
 \\]

 This problem has **optimal substructure**.
-If we cut the rod into smaller subsections, we can recursively solve this subproblems recursively and combine them.
+If we cut the rod into smaller subsections, we can recursively solve the subproblems and combine them.
 The recursive algorithm is as follows:

 ```python
 def cut_rod(p, n):